cloudflare/terraform-provider-cloudflare/website/docs/r/zone_settings_override.html.markdown

 The **settings** block supports settings that may be applied to the zone.
 These may be on/off values, unitary fields, string values, integers or nested objects.

+### Plan-Dependent Settings

+Note that some settings are only available on certain plans.
+Setting an argument for a feature that is not available on the plan configured for the zone will result in an error:

+> Error: invalid zone setting "\<argument\>" (value: \<value\>) found - cannot be set as it is read only

+This is true even when setting the argument to its default value.
+These values should either be omitted or set to `null` for zones with plans that don't support the feature.

 ### On/Off Values

 These can be specified as "on" or "off" string.
 Similar to boolean values, but here the empty string also means to use the existing value.
 Attributes available: